Sell Art on Society6 Step-by-Step in 2023 (It’s FREE)

 You can’t be precious about your art because you can’t really protect it.

-If you have a relaxed and pragmatic attitude, and you can accept POD marketplaces for what they are, you will be fine.
-The most prolific artist can make a good income.
-The best sellers, and cleverest creators, make a good income on several platforms to spread their bets.
+If you have a relaxed and pragmatic attitude, and you can accept POD marketplaces for what they are, you’ll be fine.
+The most prolific artists can make a good income.
+The best sellers, and cleverest creators, can make a good income if they spread their bets. over several platforms.

 If you consider yourself to be a fine artist, I’m not sure if this is the best platform for you.
-Not because there are not enough products for your artwork, but because of the quality control.
+Not because there are not enough products for your artwork, but because of the quality control or lack of it.
 If you sell your art you want to know that the customer will be happy with the purchase.

-The last thing you want is returns and refunds.
+The last thing you want are returns and refunds.

 Sell Your Art on Society6: Final Thoughts

-In conclusion, overall Society6 is a decent platformand a good idea for some types of art, it’s easy to set up, easy to use, and risk-free.
-It’s a good side-hustle, and great for beginners.
+In conclusion, overall Society6 is a decent platform and a good prospect for some types of art, it’s easy to set up, easy to use, and risk-free.
+It’s a viable side hustle, and great for beginners.

 Personally, I would not post a piece of art that I care deeply about, but that’s just me, it’s for individual artists to decide for themselves where they draw the line with their art.
 No pun intended.